 HATCH Presenting Series was created in 1997 in response to the need in the dance field for a cost-free space for emerging choreographers to investigate new work, present works-in-progress and engage in dialogue with the audience, free from financial pressure and the scrutiny of critical response.
 This program occurs in both the Fall and Spring seasons.
 Apply today!

 JMTW is deeply committed to presenting its unique artistry to people of all different locations and backgrounds.
 The company has performed at major theaters and festivals both domestically and worldwide (see full list below).
-International appearances in 2016 included Harbin Grand Theatre, Tianjin Grand Theatre and Beijing’s National Centre for the Performing Arts.
+Recent international appearances include Harbin Grand Theatre, Tianjin Grand Theatre and Beijing’s National Centre for the Performing Arts.
+Within the last year JMTW worked with Introdans in The Netherlands on The Warhol Project.

 The Works' arts-in-education programs seek to introduce New York City school students and other deserving youth to dance and the power of creativity in everyday life, with professional dance artists providing students with tools that foster a deep and lifelong engagement in the arts.
 JMTW provides two arts-in-education programs: Faces of Wonder and Imagine That!